Edvard Munch murals in Oslo canteen face sell-off

 Munch was commissioned to paint the frieze of 12 large paintings in 1921 and they were originally installed in the factory's women's canteen.

 The light-suffused images depict everyday scenes from resort towns on Norway's east coast.

 Kraft Foods, which owns the factory, has insisted it will ensure the paintings are well cared for if sold.

-It says the factory, which makes chocolate, will remain open, but changing requirements mean surrounding buildings - including the canteen containing the Freia Frieze - may be put up for sale.'At peace'
+It says the factory, which makes chocolate, will remain open, but changing requirements mean surrounding buildings - including the canteen containing the Freia Frieze - may be put up for sale.

 "These paintings are light and happy, unlike many other Munch paintings," says Kristian Hvilen, from Kraft Foods in Norway.

 "Munch did them as an older man - it shows he was at peace with himself."